hi570stars/Elite101-PreWork/README.md

 # Elite101-PreWork
+This repository contains my pre-work project for the Elite 101 Course at Code2College.
-This is a chatbot project!
+This pre-work is a Python Chatbot.
+This line is added from Replit.